nikhilrayaprolu/bharatavidya/content/docs/Wellness/Physical.md

 **Community and Social Connections**

 Strong social connections are vital.
-Dharma-based education promotes interpersonal relationships and community involvement, contributing to social health and emotional support.
+Bharata Vidya promotes interpersonal relationships and community involvement, contributing to social health and emotional support.
 Collaborative projects and community service foster empathy and interdependence, enriching the educational experience.

 **Parental Involvement**

 Parental support is crucial.
-Dharma-based education encourages parents to model healthy lifestyles and engage in physical activities with their children.
+Bharata Vidya encourages parents to model healthy lifestyles and engage in physical activities with their children.
 Family wellness programs and events reinforce holistic health principles at home.